 On my 1 x 3 support pieces, I added two kreg jig holes on each end of the piece to attach the supports to the spindles.
 I also added two or three kreg jig holes (depending on length of piece) facing up that would eventually attach the butcherblock top to the supports.

+If you’re not sure how the Kreg system works, check out my Kreg Jig Guide!
 On the 1 x 2 support pieces, I just added one hole on each end, which would attach the supports to the spindles.

 Step 3: Assemble Barstool Base